 Now, a brand-new passageway has been identified by researchers at the National Institute of Anthropology and History (INAH) in Mexico City.
 Using CT scans, a lengthy hidden tunnel has been found 10 meters (roughly 33 feet) beneath the surface of Teotihuacan, a truly ancient metropolis just north of the modern capital.

 The tunnel was found under the grandiose Pyramid of the Moon, and it extends towards the central square – an area used for human sacrifices and other long-lost rituals.
-This pyramid is the highest structure in the city, and it’s surrounded by a smaller version of it, where the public were thought to stand and watch the sacrifices take place.
+This pyramid is the second largest structure in the city, and it’s surrounded by a smaller version of it, where the public were thought to stand and watch the sacrifices take place.

 The team at INAH believe that the tunnel resembles that found in other sites across the region, which were often covered with offerings and were designed to imitate passages to the underworld.
 The origins of life would have been emulated in the tunnel’s features in some way or another.